larzconwell/moln/README.md

 - restart redis-server, and moln upstart processes

 #### Notes:
-- The servers being deployed to are assumed to be Linux.
+- The servers being deployed to are assumed to be Unix based.
 - When running in production mode on Windows, Redis connects to a UNIX Socket; so you may encounter errors.

 #### TLS